 Integrate the existing e-Health with e governance process.

-Increase and encourage the use of mobile technologies in health projects for greater reach and inclusiveness.
+Increase and encourage the use of mobile technologies in health projects for greater reach and inclusiveness especially in developing countries.

-Ensure privacy protection in promoting e-health service.
+Ensure privacy protection in promoting e-health service. through well defined legislative frameworks and policies.

 Continue the need to ensure affordable and reliable connectivity from remote areas to health centers.

-Develop human capacity in e-Health.
+Adopt national scale programs focusing on developing human capacity in e-Health.

 Grasp and analyze health conditions of insurance subscribers, residents and employees by insurance companies, local governments and companies through data on medical examinations and health insurance claims.

-Create the legal framework to promote the use of e-Health systems.
+Recognize the importance of legal framework to promote the use of e-Health systems.

 Measure the impact of e-Health, through credible and replicable evaluation mechanisms and metrics.

-Enhance interoperability and networking in e-Health systems.
+Harmonize standards in e- health by following the international standards and enhance interoperability and networking in e-Health systems.

-Target financial resources specifically for e-Health services.
+Recognize the importance of targeting financial resources specifically for e-Health services.

 Seek innovative systems which connect people to information on health services, including mental health services, to improve issues of accessibility, affordability and acceptability.

-Seek tools to better inform about healthy lifestyles and health concerns, which help us act on that information, especially in areas of sexual and reproductive health, and in dealing with issues of disability, including knowledge to reduce problems of stigma and fear associated with many diseases.
+Seek user friendly and culturally adaptable tools to better inform about healthy lifestyles and health concerns, which help us act on that information, especially in areas of sexual and reproductive health, and in dealing with issues of disability, including knowledge to reduce problems of stigma and fear associated with many diseases.

+Promote preventive e- Health applications especially concerning endemic diseases.

 Provide widespread availability to report and receive information, through ICTs, of outbreaks, disasters, epidemics and/or other events which endanger our health.